XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

 To gather metrics data we use servicemonitors or podmonitors that is managed in XKF using the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator/).

-The prometheus-operator have a great [getting started guide](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) but if you want a quick example you can look below.
+The prometheus-operator has a great [getting started guide](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) but if you want a quick example you can look below.

-In order for the grafana agent to find the pod you have to put this exact label on the pod/service monitor yaml: `xkf.xenit.io/monitoring: tenant`, else the grafana agent won't find the rule to gather the metric.
+In order for the grafana agent to find the pod you have to put this exact label on the pod/service monitor yaml: `xkf.xenit.io/monitoring: tenant`, or else the grafana agent won't find the rule to gather the metric.

 The [selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) is used to find ether the pod or the service that you want to monitor.

-Use a podmonitor when you don't have a service in-front of your pod.
+Use a podmonitor when you don't have a service in front of your pod.
-For example this might be the case when your application don't use a HTTP endpoint to get requests.
+For example this might be the case when your application doesn't use an HTTP endpoint to get requests.

 ```podmonitor.yaml
 apiVersion: monitoring.coreos.com/v1